GeoscienceAustralia/galileoQC/docs/source/starting.md

 ph = px.with_suffix('.hdf5')
 ```

-The variables `dx`, `dh`, `px` and `ph` are used throughout the documentation to represent the four key data filenames.
-Of course, you can use any variable names for your projects but it is worth noting these because you will see them often in the documentation.
+The variables `dx`, `dh`, `px` and `ph` are often used to represent the four key data filenames.
+Of course, you can use any variable names for your projects but it is worth noting these because you will see them occasionally in the documentation.

+If you want to see how to use __pe*ga*susQC__, go to [Tutorials](#tutorials-target) and follow along with the examples.
+You can also download the python tutorial notebooks and example data from github and experiment with the functions yourself.

 Now you are ready to QC the data!

-Go to [Methods](#methods-target) and choose the QC methods you need, or go to [Tutorials](#tutorials-target) and follow along one of the examples.

 [^Jupyter]: <https://jupyter.org>